Published May 2, 2023

 htmlStamper.setHtml("New content added!");

-object and then used its setHtml
+object is created and then used its setHtml

 with two overloads, one that accepts only the content as a Stamper